Translate

 So much work in home weatherization is with starting conditions that are beyond challenging.

-Falling-down insulation in a crawl space \MUST BE REPLACED,
+Falling-down insulation in a crawl space MUST BE REPAIRED.
+Batts out of contact with flooring have no insulation value.

 Fixing everything on the main floor, attic and roof took 274 hours in the Fall of 2011.